 Bronze.
 From photographic reference, 1997.

 The bronze ducks are freestanding, faceted, and tactile.
 They are about human susceptibility and symbolise love in the tradition of Feng Shui.
-Arranged as I intended them originally to sit, with dark, polished Belgian Fossil stone they will also work well nose to nose on a window sill, shelf or table and in a variety of ways.
+Arranged as I intended them originally to sit, with dark, polished Belgian Fossil stone they will also work well nose to nose on a window sill, shelf or table and in a variety of other ways too.
 Although in principle an edition of 9, each pair is unique as they are all hand finished by me in the bronze.
 The patination varies with each pair.
 They can be enlarged to any size and material.
 This would form a new limited edition.
 At Bowman Sculpture 13th-18th February 2023.

 Edition of 9